marketamachova/Slunecnice/README.md

 1. Clone this repo
 2. Connect the Android device to your computer and make sure it is switched on
-3. Open Android File Transfer and drag and drop the *PhysioTrails-mobile.apk* from the *Builds* folder into the Android File Transfer window
+3. Open Android File Transfer and drag and drop the *PhysioTrails-mobile.apk* from the *ApplicationExports* folder into the Android File Transfer window
 4. Navigate to Settings/Storage/Explore in the Android device
 5. Open the PhysioTrails application package and choose Install
 6. Open the PhysioTrails application